Orchestrator provides you a number of options to finalize failover to VM replicas:

-- In case you fail back to the original location, you will switch from VM replicas back to the source VMs.
-The source VMs will be restored to the current state of their replicas to apply any changes that occurred to the VM replicas while running in the DR site.
+- If failing back to the original location, you will switch from VM replicas back to the source VMs.
+The source VMs will be restored to the current state of their replicas.

-- In case you fail back to a new location, all VM replica files will be transported to the location and used to recover the VMs there.
-You can use this option if there is no way to use the source VMs (for example, in case the source host becomes permanently unavailable).
+- If failing back to a new location, all VM replica files will be transported to the location and used to recover the VMs there.

-Failback is considered to be a temporary stage that must be further finalized.
-After you test the recovered VMs and make sure these VMs operate correctly, you must either commit failback, or perform the undo failback operation to return the plan back to the FAILOVER state.
+Failback is a temporary stage that must be further finalized.
+After confirming that the failed-back VMs operate correctly, you can perform the Commit failback operation.
+Alternatively, undo failback to return the plan back to the FAILOVER state.

-For more information on the replica failback process, see the Veeam Backup & Replication User Guide, section Failback.
+For more information on the replica failback process, see the Veeam Backup & Replication User Guide, sections Failback and Commit Failback.

 Depending on the selected option, the plan may enter the PERMANENT FAILOVER, FAILBACK, COMMIT FAILBACK or HALTED state.
 To learn how to work with HALTED CDP replica plans, see Managing Halted Plans.